grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 In the second process group, "invokecowsay", it makes an HTTP call creating an asynchronous invocation of an OSCAR service using [OSCAR API.](https://docs.oscar.grycap.net/api/)
 ![dataflow](../../images/blog/post-dCNiOS/dCNiOS-invoke.png)

-Finally, we have a [video](https://upvedues-my.sharepoint.com/personal/calamar_upv_edu_es/_layouts/15/stream.aspx?id=%2Fpersonal%2Fcalamar%5Fupv%5Fedu%5Fes%2FDocuments%2FEGI2023%2FIMG%5F0069%2EMOV&ga=1) where you can check all the steps.
+Finally, we have a video where you can see all the steps to connect Nifi and OSCAR with more details.

+{{< youtube mpy8veWS-ss >}}

 [OSCAR](https://grycap.github.io/oscar/) and [IM](http://www.grycap.upv.es/im) are developed by the [GRyCAP](https://www.grycap.upv.es/) research group at the [Universitat Politècnica de València](https://www.upv.es/).